Dfalm-Original/Jiuuijh/paoriiu/Lire.md

 Really and sincerely, we can't please everyone.
 What I write isn't for you, and that's okay.
 You'll certainly find things in other authors that speak more to your sensibilities, and that's good.

-In short, stop reading if you don't like it; I wouldn't take it personally.
+# So, stop reading if you don't like it; I wouldn't take it personally.

 If you'd like to contribute, share your thoughts on what you like or dislike, or suggest improvements or changes, you'd be happy to do so.
 [That's the goal of the project](https://paoriiu.jiuuijh.fr/resume/)